EPFL-CePro/eXamc/examc_app/static/docs/html/_sources/modules/amc/amc_app.rst.txt

 This step allows you to check the boxes (a trace in a box, a cross incorrectly erased, etc.).

 #.
-Click on the "manual" button.
+Click on the "Manual" button.
 #.
-In the window that opens, select "scan".
+Click on the "Sensibility" column twice to sort the copies to check.
 #.
-Click on the "sensibility" column to sort the copies to check.
-#.
 Check all those with a value greater than 0.
 The software counts as checked all those with a red square.
 To deselect a box, click on it.
-#.
-Click on the "marking" tab.
-#.
-Check the "update marking scale" box.
-#.
-Click on the "Mark" button.

 .. image:: images/AMC_correct_manual.png
    :width: 600